 Libra Mentorship Program: A series of year-long mentorships for selected individuals - principally to young people of color, first generation college students and students who face socio-economic challenges.

-Corporate Giving: Libra Group provides for the discretionary support of charities, events and initiatives that fall outside the scope of our principal social responsibility initiatives.
-Projects include the construction of a school in Peru within an under-served community;, the restoration and updating of a number of orphanages in Argentina; The Smile of the Child charity for children’s rights, and the Down Syndrome Association of Greece.
+Corporate Giving: Libra Group provides for the discretionary support of charities, events and initiatives that fall outside the scope of its principal social responsibility programs.
+Examples of such support include: the construction of a school in Peru within an under-served community; the restoration and updating of a number of orphanages in Argentina; The Smile of the Child charity for children’s rights, and the Down Syndrome Association of Greece.

 To find out more about Libra Group's Social Responsibility, visit: www.libra.social